- Prayer and Worship

 What happens if there's a snowstorm?

 The prayer vigil is held rain, snow or shine.
 Pilgrims should check the Basilica web site for changes due to inclement weather.
-Basilica staff is prepared to treat walkways, but advises guests to use caution.
+Walkways at the Basilica are treated promptly.
+Pilgrims and visitors are advised to use caution.

-May visitors to the National Shrine during the weekend of the Roe v.
+May visitors to the National Shrine during the week of the Roe v.
 Wade anniversary attend other non-Vigil Masses?

 Yes.
 Visitors are welcome to attend any of the scheduled Masses at the Basilica.
 If your group has more than fifteen people attending a scheduled Mass, please notify the Basilica's Visitor Services by e-mailing firstname.lastname@example.org.